-Professor William Schabas OC
+Professor William Schabas KC

 - Professor of human rights law, National University of Ireland, Galway, and Director, Irish Centre for Human Rights (since 2000); also visiting professor at University of Middlesex, London; visiting professor at Graduate Institute of International and Development Studies, Geneva; honorary professor at Institute of Law, Chinese Academy of Social Sciences.